23 FAQs on choosing and using accounting software in your business

 Most cloud accounting software will include updates with the standard monthly fee.
 If you use desktop software, you may have to pay for key updates each year.

-21. Is it easy to switch to a different package?
+21. Is it easy to switch to a different accounting software package?

 As you use your accounting software, it creates a large store of data relating to your business.
 Moving this to a new package can be a tricky process, particularly if you have many complex transactions.